 During wrestling contact, a face mask could become a choking hazard and is discouraged unless an adult coach or official is closely monitoring for safety purposes.
 People who swim/dive/participate in water sports should not wear a face mask while they are in the water, because a wet face mask may be more difficult to breathe through.
 Any face mask that becomes saturated with sweat should be changed immediately.
 If other sport-specific scenarios arise in which a face mask may obstruct a person’s view or become a choking hazard, league officials should use their discretion to determine whether risk of mask use outweighs risk of SARS-CoV-2 transmission.

-If a child/adolescent tests positive for COVID-19, team officials and the health department should be notified so contact tracing and appropriate quarantining can be performed according to local policy and protocols.
+If a child/adolescent tests positive for COVID-19, team officials should be notified so appropriate notification can be performed according to local policy and protocols.
 All individuals who test positive should follow CDC guidance for isolation.
-These include the following:
+This guidance includes the following:

-- Regardless of vaccine status, the COVID-19-positive individual should isolate at home for a minimum of 5 days.
+- Regardless of vaccination status, the COVID-19-positive individual should isolate at home for a minimum of 5 days.

 - After a full 5 days have passed from symptom onset or positive test result, the individual may end isolation if asymptomatic or symptoms are improving.
 Individuals with fever must remain in isolation until a minimum of 24 hours have passed while off fever-reducing medication.

-For those with moderate symptoms of COVID-19 (≥4 days of fever >100.4°F, ≥1 week of myalgia, chills, or lethargy, or a non-ICU hospital stay and no evidence of multisystem inflammatory syndrome in children [MIS-C]), an evaluation by their primary care physician (PCP) is recommended.
+For those with moderate symptoms of COVID-19 (≥4 days of fever >100.4°F, ≥1 week of myalgia, chills, or lethargy, or a non-ICU hospital stay and no evidence of multisystem inflammatory syndrome in children [MIS-C]), an evaluation by their primary care physician (PCP) is recommended, as these patients may be at greater risk for subsequent cardiovascular disease.
 People who test positive for SARS-CoV-2 should not exercise until they are cleared by a physician.
 PCP evaluation is currently recommended after symptom resolution and completion of isolation.
 The PCP will review the American Heart Association 14-element screening evaluation with special emphasis on cardiac symptoms including chest pain, shortness of breath out of proportion for upper respiratory tract infection, new-onset palpitations, or syncope and perform a complete physical examination and an EKG.
 If cardiac workup is negative, gradual return to physical activity may be initiated after 10 days have passed from the date of the positive test result, and a minimum of 1 day of symptom resolution (excluding loss of taste/smell) has occurred off fever-reducing medicine.
 If cardiac sign/symptom screening is positive or EKG is abnormal, referral to a cardiologist is recommended.
 The cardiologist may consider ordering a troponin test and an echocardiogram at the time of acute infection.
 Depending on the patient’s symptoms and their duration, additional testing including a Holter monitor, exercise stress testing, or cardiac magnetic resonance imaging (MRI) may be considered

 For children and adolescents with severe COVID-19 symptoms (ICU stay and/or intubation) or MIS-C, it is recommended they be restricted from exercise for a minimum of 3 to 6 months and obtain cardiology clearance prior to resuming training or competition.
 Coordination of follow-up cardiology care should be arranged prior to hospital discharge.
 Other testing may be ordered based on the child or adolescent’s signs and symptoms.